-of methodological issues regarding the estimation of IUU catch levels since 2011, evidence of IUU presence or activity has continued to be recorded but no corresponding estimates of the IUU catch for Dissostichus spp. have been provided (SC-CAMLR-XXIX, paragraph 6.5).
+12. Illegal, unreported and unregulated (IUU) catch in Subarea 88.2 was estimated at 15 tonnes in 2006 taken from the south of SSRU 882A (Table 1).
+Following the recognition of methodological issues regarding the estimation of IUU catch levels since 2011, evidence of IUU presence or activity has continued to be recorded but no corresponding estimates of the IUU catch for D. mawsoni have been provided (SC-CAMLR-XXIX, paragraph 6.5).
 One IUU-listed fishing vessel was observed in Subarea 88.2 in 2006 and 2010.
 Unmarked fishing gear, potentially from an IUU vessel, was reported in this subarea in 2016.